JanethL/project-airtable-twilio-workout/README.md

 This Airtable is organized by grouping Days in Field 1.
 For each day, there are 5 to 6 exercises.
 You'll also notice a field titled "Notes", this is where your notes will log after completing every exercise.
 Now that you've copied my base, you're ready to deploy the code that will power your workflow.

+To deploy your Airtable + Twilio workflow to Standard Library, click this "Deploy" button:

 [<img src="https://deploy.stdlib.com/static/images/deploy.svg" width="192">](https://deploy.stdlib.com/)